-Clare resides in Mechanicsburg, PA. with her loving husband of 49 years.
-She and her husband are avid bird watchers and she loves to photograph and paint many of her backyard birds and critters.
+Clare resides in Mechanicsburg, PA. with her loving husband and both she and her husband are avid bird watchers and she loves to photograph and paint many of her backyard birds and critters.
 She also loves spending time with her 2 children and their families.
 She enjoys creating treasured works of art with her 6 grandchildren.
 She hopes you will be touched by her paintings as much as she has enjoyed creating them.

 Below is a Q&A with Clare:

 Tell us briefly about your background & how you got started in your medium.

 As long as I can remember, I had a passion for art.
 Drawing and painting in my younger years.
 But it has only been over the last 12 years that I have seriously pursued art as a career.
 I took classes and studied under award winning artists in several different mediums.
 When I took a few classes in Pastels I fell in love with them and I was hooked!
 Now they are my medium of choice.

 How does your medium inform your viewpoint?
 Or what do you like most about your medium?